pmamico/gitwatch/README.md

 ### systemd

-* If installed to a path other than `/usr/local/bin/gitwatch`, modify `gitwatch@.service` to suit
-* Create dir if it does not exist and copy systemd service file with `mkdir -p "$HOME/.config/systemd/user" && cp gitwatch@.service
+* Create dir if it does not exist and copy systemd service file with `mkdir -p "$HOME/.config/systemd/user" && cp gitwatch@.service $HOME/.config/systemd/user`
-  $HOME/.config/systemd/user`
-* Start and enable the service for a given path by running `systemctl --user --now enable gitwatch@$(systemd-escape "'-r url/to/repository' /path/to/folder").service`
+* Start and enable the service for a given path by running `systemctl --user --now enable gitwatch@$(systemd-escape "/my/gitrepo").service`